Protect Rights of Conscience and Religious Liberty

 Suggested Message: “Please co-sponsor the Health Care Conscience Rights Act (H.R.
 940, S. 1204) and work for its approval as part of ‘must-pass’ legislation or other bills.
 Government must not force Americans to violate their religious and moral beliefs on respect for life when they provide health care or purchase health coverage.”

-When: Congress faces deadlines early in the new year on passing ‘must-pass’ fiscal legislation.
+When: Congress is now considering ‘must-pass’ fiscal legislation.
 Please contact your Representative and Senators today!Background